 What does “Limited Edition” and “Open Edition” mean?

 Some of my works are labeled as Open Edition Fine Art prints.
 They are printed the same way on the highest quality fine art papers as my Limited Edition Fine Art prints too.
-Because I do not limit the number of prints of my Open Edition prints, they are more affordable to purchase.
+But because Open Editions have no limit on the number of prints produced, they are more affordable to purchase.
 Check out my FAQ page for more information.

-For most of my fine art prints, I use the Hahnemühle Photo Rag® Baryta 315 g/m² (100% Cotton, white, high-gloss finish) fine art paper.
-It produces stunning print results with outstanding reproduction of color and detail, deep blacks and perfect contrasts.
+For most of my fine art prints, I use the Hahnemühle Photo Rag® Baryta 315 g/m² fine art paper.
+It produces stunning print results with outstanding reproduction of color, deep blacks, and perfect contrasts.
 For more information about this fantastic paper click here.
 For special works I may use fine art papers from the following brands too: Museo®, and Epson®.

 As a Custom Service, I provide you the opportunity to preview how my works look in your space digitally.
 You can take a picture of the space where you are planning to place my work.
 Send me the photo by email and let me know which works you are interested in.
 Within an agreed timetable, you will get a demo picture showing how my work will look on your wall.
 For more information check out the Custom Services page.